6 best European gardens to visit this summer

 The Keukenhof Gardens, which are home to millions of plants, are known across the world for the vibrant colourful showcase of their tulips each spring.
-Keukenhof, which translates to “kitchen garden” in English, are also called the Gardens of Europe, and are one of the largest gardens in the world.
-Around 7 million flower bulbs are planted here every year, and while Keukenhof is most famous for its tulips, there are also hyacinths, daffodils, lilies, roses, carnations, and irises.
+The Keukenhof, which translates to “kitchen garden” in English, is also called the Garden of Europe, and is one of the largest gardens in the world.
+Around 7 million flower bulbs are planted here every year, and while Keukenhof is most famous for its tulips, there are also hyacinths, daffodils, lilies, roses, carnations and irises.
 The famous tulip display is open for eight weeks from mid-March to mid-May, with the peak being in April, when over 800 different types of tulips are on display.

-In addition to the tulip gardens, there is also an English landscape garden, a nature garden, and a Japanese country garden.
-There are also flower shows, intricate artworks, and wonderful events.
-The garden is a short distance away from Schiphol airport in Amsterdam, and it is easily accessible via public transportation.
+In addition to the tulip gardens, there is also an English landscape garden, a nature garden and a Japanese country garden.
+There are also flower shows, intricate artwork and wonderful events.
+The garden is a short distance away from Schiphol Airport in Amsterdam, and it is easily accessible via public transportation.

 5. Maninau Islands, Germany